krmanik/Anki-Custom-Card-Layout/README.md

 1. Turn on Gestures in AnkiDroid
 2. Map all Swipe gestures to No Action
 3. Turn on Full Screen
-4. Now Open the Sample Deck
+4. Now Open the downloaded decks

 # Example 1
 ## Demo